hackzfy/angular-study/Rxjs之 asObservable.md

 this.websocketService.subject.next('haha!');
 // error! subject is private !
 this.websocketService.get().next('haha!');
-// error!
-Uncaught TypeError: ...next is not a function
+// Uncaught TypeError: ...next is not a function
 ```